Table of Contents

 4. Cetaphil gets trendy on Pinterest

-Cetaphil leaned into trending topics paired with the Pinterest Trend Badge to show Pinners that they were aligning their content (and products) with statistically significant trends on the platform.
+Cetaphil leaned into trending topics paired with the Pinterest Trend Badge to show Pinners that they were aligning their content (and new products) with statistically significant trends on the platform.

 Why this works: Cetaphil put in the research before launching their campaign.
 They used keyword research to learn that people were searching for “simple skincare routine” and “skin types.”
-They used that information to inform their creative strategy, leading to a 4.5% increase in brand awareness.
+They used that information to inform their ad creative strategy, leading to a 4.5% increase in brand awareness.

 1. Let organic performance inform your ads